 Rose Campion by Lyn Gardner The Lottie Project by Jacqueline Wilson Twelve Minutes to Midnight by Christopher Edge Gaslight by Eloise Williams Oliver Twist by Charles Dickens A Christmas Carol retold by Marcia Williams Our Community and Beyond We will use the resource boxes from Chertsey Museum.
-Towards the end of our topic (Tuesday 17th March) we will visit Preston Manor and Hove Museum.
-We will take part in a Victorian Role Play-Situations Vacant.
-The children will imagine that it's 1897 and the housekeeper Mrs. Story is recruiting new servants.
-Prior to the visit the children will complete a letter of application and then when they visit the Manor the staff will put the children to task in the house with daily duties.
-We will all listen to their stories about life and homes in the past in Brighton.
-Some of our Super Skills Hi33 Devise historically valid questions about change, similarity and difference and investigate to find possible answers Hi34 Investigate events in the past using primary and secondary sources Hi35 Identify and describe reasons for and results of historical events, situations and changes Hi36 Recognise primary and secondary sources Hi40 Interpret historical evidence Ar70 Drawing Research and use a variety of source material for their work Ar71 Drawing Explore the potential properties of the visual elements of line, tone, pattern, texture, colour and shape Ar74 Printing Become familiar with new techniques e.g. the use of poly-blocks, relief, mono and resist printing Ar76 Drawing Use a sketchbook to develop ideas Ar77 Painting Demonstrate a secure knowledge about primary and secondary, warm and cold, complementary and contrasting colours Ar79 Printing Choose the printing method appropriate to task Ar80 Printing Build up layers and colours/textures Ar81 Printing Organise their work in terms of pattern, repetition, symmetry or random printing styles Dt35 Investigate ways of meeting design challenges with a construction focus Dt39 Estimate and measure using appropriate instruments and units Dt40 Plan what they have to do, including how to use materials, equipment and processes Content and Vocabulary The Victorian period is named after Queen Victoria who reigned over Britain and a world Empire from her coronation in 1837 to her death in 1901 - 64 years.
+We will take part in Victorian residential trip to Hooke Court.
+During our stay we will take part in a variety of Victorian activities.
+Our trip will include drama, history, art and craft and team building activities.
+Some of our Super Skills Hi33 Devise historically valid questions about change, similarity and difference and investigate to find possible answers Hi34 Investigate events in the past using primary and secondary sources Hi35 Identify and describe reasons for and results of historical events, situations and changes Hi36 Recognise primary and secondary sources Hi40 Interpret historical evidence Ar70 Drawing Research and use a variety of source material for their work Ar71 Drawing Explore the potential properties of the visual elements of line, tone, pattern, texture, colour and shape Ar74 Printing Become familiar with new techniques e.g. the use of poly-blocks, relief, mono and resist printing Ar76 Drawing Use a sketchbook to develop ideas Ar77 Painting Demonstrate a secure knowledge about primary and secondary, warm and cold, complementary and contrasting colours Ar79 Printing Choose the printing method appropriate to task Ar80 Printing Build up layers and colours/textures Ar81 Printing Organise their work in terms of pattern, repetition, symmetry or random printing styles Dt35 Investigate ways of meeting design challenges with a construction focus Dt39 Estimate and measure using appropriate instruments and units Dt40 Plan what they have to do, including how to use materials, equipment and processes Content and Vocabulary The Victorian period is named after Queen Victoria who reigned over Britain and a world Empire from her corona-

+tion in 1837 to her death in 1901 - 64 years.
 Life in Victorian England was very different to today.
 It was a time of great wealth and poverty, as well as invention and scientific discovery.

-The British Empire By 1901 (the year in which Queen Victoria dies) Britain ruled over about one quarter of the world.
+The British Empire

+By 1901 (the year in which Queen Victoria dies) Britain ruled over about one quarter of the world.
 At this point, the British Empire was made up of about 400 million people (the population of Britain was only about 40 million.)
 The empire included the whole Indian sub continent, Canada, Australia, New Zealand and large parts of Africa.
 Some countries were allowed to govern their own country however some countries rule was more authoritarian.

+Workhouses

-Workhouses Work-houses were places where poor people who had no job or home lived.
-They earned their food and shelter by completing jobs in the workhouse.
+Workhouses were places where poor people who

+had no job or home lived.
+They earned their food and shelter

+by com-

+pleting jobs in the workhouse.
 They were opened in Victorian times, throughout the mid nineteenth century.
 The Poor Law Amendment Act 1834 stated that poor people could no longer get help to live without working in the workhouse.
 Other people who went to the workhouse were orphaned and abandoned children, the elderly and mothers who were not married.
 Some Key Events 1837 - Queen Victoria crowned (aged 18 years).